lidofinance/withdrawals-api/how-estimation-works.md

 ### 3.i.
 Case of the projected rewards

-If there not enough ether to fulfill the withdrawal request (`unfinalized > totalBuffer`), the next case is to consider projected rewards for the future report.
+If there is not enough ether to fulfill the withdrawal request (`unfinalized > totalBuffer`), the next case is to consider projected rewards for the future report.
 In this case, the projected rewards amount can be approximately derived from the previous report.

 The following formula is utilized to get epoch